yottatsa/ownopenidserver/README.md

 Usage
 -----
-Just drop openidserver.py with templates to cgi-bin directory and tune your index.html
+Just drop openidserver.py with templates to cgi-bin directory, tune your index.html and set you password stored into `sstore/password' file.

 Plan
 ----